SiimMumm/Veebiliides/wp-content/plugins/profilegrid-user-profiles-groups-and-communities/readme.txt

 18. Dashboard Area - All the shortcodes associated with ProfileGrid.

 == Changelog ==

+= 4.0.0 =
+* Messaging system code revamped.
+* Fixed an issue with recently introduced rich text profile field.

+= 3.9.9 =
+* Fixed an issue causing conflict with page optimization plugin reported by @na1man

+= 3.9.8 =
+* All emails can now be managed from Email Templates section.
+* Added rich text editor option in custom fields.
+Works only for logged-in users.
+* Fixed an issue with importing configuration files.
+* By default added NOFOLLOW attributed to links inside user submitted blog posts.
+* Resolved a known conflict with other plugins.
+* Fixed an issue with Stripe payments.
+* Fixed an issue with Group Manager selection.
+* Fixed an auto-fill issue while assigning secondary Group Managers.
+* Fixed an issue with profile tab reordering.

 = 3.9.7 =
 * Added new feature!
 Now you can set global profile privacy level as private.